cartheur/aiventure-ideal/README.md

 # aiventure-ideal

-Implementation of DEvelopmentAl Learning (IDEAL) Course | A certain kind of future will come to depend on this implementation.
-Especially those migrating towards a kind of multi-layer unity
+DEvelopmentAl Learning (IDEAL) for machines. | A certain kind of future will come to depend on this implementation.

 ## Introduction to the embodied paradigm